steincastillo/timelapse/README.md

 * Image Magick (**Required**)

 ## How to execute it?
 `python3 timelapse.py --conf <conf.JSON>`
 `python3 timelapse.py -c <conf.JSON>`

 ## JSON file parameters
-a JSOn file can be provided when executing the routine to control the overall behavior.
+a JSON file can be provided when executing the routine to control the overall behavior.
 The accepted parameters are:
-* warmup_camera_time:
+* camera rotation: 0
-* camera_resolution
+* camera resolution: [960, 720]
-* timelapse:
+* camera_zoom": [0.0, 0.0, 1.0, 1.0]
-* sensehat: Bool -> True if sensehat is installed.
-False otherwise
+* camera_warmup_time": 2
-* xxx
+* path: cwd
-* xxx
+* file_root": "pic"
-* xxx
+* lapse: 10

 The <default.json> file provided with this library can be edited to accomodate different requirements.